gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 ### Sensitive Data

-It is inevitable that Travis CI will use the sensitive data (*for example, SSH private key or Github personal access token*) to access the Github.
-Of course we cannot expose the data without any  protection.
+Travis CI will inevitably use the sensitive data (*for example, SSH private key or Github personal access token*) to access the Github.
+Of course, we cannot expose the data without any protection.
 Travis CI provides [encryption scheme](https://docs.travis-ci.com/user/encryption-keys/) to protect your secret information.

-Travis CI offers commands that is able to encrypt the private key or any files.
-You can also save your sensitive data to [environment variables](https://docs.travis-ci.com/user/environment-variables/), in where the data is invisible and can be accessed from any stage in your build process.
+Travis CI offers commands that can encrypt the private key or any files.
+You can also save your sensitive data to [environment variables](https://docs.travis-ci.com/user/environment-variables/), where the data is invisible and can be accessed from any stage in your build process.

-To my project, I've tried two methods as below:
+For my project, I've tried two methods as below:

 + use SSH scheme access Github with RSA key pairs
 + access with encrypted Github PATs (*personal access tokens*)

 #### SSH

-For SSH accessing, I assume you have create a SSH key pairs and it is workable for your Github.
+For SSH access, I assume you have created SSH key pairs and it is workable for your Github.
 If you don't have, do it by following

 + [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)

-you can test the connection status by inputting command.
+you can test the connection status by inputting the command.
 {% highlight shell %}
 ssh -T git@github.com
 {% endhighlight %}

-If you get message like this, you are accessing the Github successfully.
+If you get a message like this, you are accessing Github successfully.
 {% highlight shell %}
 "Hi [secure]/your repo name !
 You have successfully authenticated, but GitHub does not provide shell access."
 {% endhighlight %}

-Then use below command that Travis CI provides to encrypt the private key.
+Then use the below command that Travis CI provides to encrypt the private key.
 {% highlight shell %}
 # Sign in travis-ci.com
 travis login --com  --github-token "your github personal access keys (*PATs*)"